 They are very low in fat and carbohydrates and rich in Vitamin A, Vitamin C, and fiber.
 Due to rich fiber content and less fat, they are great to include in your weight loss diet, as they will keep you full for longer.

-This root vegetable is rich in antioxidants, making them great for your skin, eyes, and overall health.
+This root vegetable is rich in antioxidants, making it great for your skin, eyes, and overall health.

 They are also a great source of calcium and potassium.